 Other professors had a significant impact on this work.
 Dr. Leon Alkalai provided encouragement and summer internships at NASA JPL.
-Leon supplied me with valuable view of the internals of JPL's work, and helped open my eyes to solving larger problems than what my degree had prepared me for.
+Leon supplied me with a valuable view of the internals of JPL's work, and helped open my eyes to solving problems that are broader than just computer engineering.
 Dr. José Duato also assisted me in this work over the years.
 While only briefly mentioned in this dissertation, the discussions of deadlock freedom in irregular network topologies that took place with José, Sudha, and myself are part of the work that I enjoyed the most in graduate school.